Australian economy, housing market and recession forecast for 2020

 Finally, a recession looks increasingly unlikely, with 89% of experts not expecting an economic decline in 2020.
 This contrasts strongly with Finder's Consumer Sentiment Tracker, a simultaneous survey of the Australian public, which shows that one in two Australians expect a recession in 2020.
 Who will turn out to be correct, economists or the public?
 Watch this space.

-Thanks to all of the economists and experts who took part in Finder's RBA Cash Rate survey this year, including the following who participated in the survey covered in this video: Alan Oster, NAB; Alex Joiner, IFM Investors; Andrew Wilson, Independent Economist; Christine Williams, Smarter Property Investing; Craig Emerson, Former Australian Government Minister; Geoff Kingston, Macquarie University; Jeffrey Sheen, Macquarie University; John Rolfe, Elders Real Estate; Jonathan Chancellor, Property Observer; Leanne Pilkington, Laing + Simmons; Mala Raghavan, University of Tasmania; Mark Brimble, Griffith University; Mathew Tiller, LJ Hooker; Matthew Peter, QIC; Michael Yardney, Independent Property Expert; Nerida Conisbee, REA Group; Nicholas Gruen, Lateral Economics; Noel Whittaker, Queensland University of Technology; Peter Boehm, KVB Kunlun Pty Ltd; Peter Haller, Heritage Bank; Stephen Koukoulas, Market Economics; Susan Mitchell, Mortgage Choice; Tim Nelson, Griffith University; Tony Makin, Griffith University; Trent Wiltshire, Domain; Timothy Andrew Moore, CUA; Alison Booth, Australian National University; David Robertson, Bendigo & Adelaide Bank; Julie Toth, Ai Group; Malcolm Wood, Baillieu Holst; Shane Oliver, AMP Capital.
+Thanks to all of the economists and experts who took part in Finder's RBA Cash Rate survey this year, including the following who participated in the survey covered in this video: Alan Oster, NAB; Alex Joiner, IFM Investors; Andrew Wilson, Independent Economist; Christine Williams, Smarter Property Investing; Craig Emerson, Former Australian Government Minister; Geoff Kingston, Macquarie University; Jeffrey Sheen, Macquarie University; John Rolfe, Elders Real Estate; Jonathan Chancellor, Property Observer; Leanne Pilkington, Laing + Simmons; Mala Raghavan, University of Tasmania; Mark Brimble, Griffith University; Mathew Tiller, LJ Hooker; Matthew Peter, QIC; Michael Yardney, Independent Property Expert; Nerida Conisbee, REA Group; Nicholas Gruen, Lateral Economics; Noel Whittaker, Queensland University of Technology; Peter Boehm, KVB Kunlun Pty Ltd; Peter Haller, Heritage Bank; Stephen Koukoulas, Market Economics; Susan Mitchell, Mortgage Choice; Tim Nelson, Griffith University; Tony Makin, Griffith University; Trent Wiltshire, Domain; Timothy Andrew Moore, Great Southern Bank; Alison Booth, Australian National University; David Robertson, Bendigo & Adelaide Bank; Julie Toth, Ai Group; Malcolm Wood, Baillieu Holst; Shane Oliver, AMP Capital.